Here’s a little something about conventional physics: Everything is predictable.

 Reiterating this Idea: I gotta get this into your skull.
 The uncertainty principle and observer effect are completely different things!

 Since there always is a tiny bit of uncertainty of the energy levels anywhere, some crazy stuff happens in vacuums, space, and time.
 Which is why Hawking Radiation and a bunch of other stuff exist.
-And that’s waaay too confusing, so I’m just gonna skip it.
+And that’s not very intro-to stuff, so fuck it.

 A Quick Overview of A Few Other Cool Phenomena